-Would you like dating you?
+Would I like dating me?

-Are you pleasant to be around, positive and uplifting?
+Are you pleasant to be around?

 Are your expectations higher of your partner than they are of yourself?

 Are you choosing love more often than (fill in the blank)?

 These aren’t easy questions to ask – or answer.

 But the more honest you are in your answers, the more progress you’ll make in being a better partner and inspiring and accepting nothing but great love.

 Because the only person you have any control over in your relationship, is your self.